 A certificate is delivered as agreed or published in the public directory immediately upon its creation and remains in said directory for as long as it remains valid.
 The certification authority publishes a revocation list that is valid for two days after its publication.
 This revocation list is updated once an hour.

-Directory and revocation list data are publicly available at Idap://Idap.fineid.fi.
+Directory and revocation list data are publicly available at ldap://ldap.fineid.fi.

-7.3.6 Revoking a certificate and placing it in a suspended state certification authority and published in a public directory.
-Certificates cannot be temporarily suspended.
+7.3.6 Revoking a certificate and placing it in a suspended state

 Revocation and suspension of a certificate